Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Why use Kaeon FUSION/README.md

 DSLs become seperate languages that are not necessarily compatible with one another, but in Kaeon FUSION, they become plugins for a single langauge and are always compatible with one another.

-And thus Kaeon FUSION can unite all development tasks under a single environment and a single syntax, becoming a "universal" language.

 So that begs the question,
 why didn't we build Kaeon FUSION on LISP syntax?